turkish-nlp-suite/Vitamins-Supplements-NER-dataset/README.md

 Turkish NER and Span dataset from customer reviews about supplemen and vitamin products.
 This dataset is scraped from Vitaminler.com.

-This dataset is a multi-purpose NLU dataset containing customer reviews with entity and span annotations.
+This dataset is a multi-purpose Turkish NLU dataset containing customer reviews with entity and span annotations.
 Each dataset instance contains

 - a customer review
 - a list of annotated entities and spans